-Do we have two or three parts?
-Body, soul, and spirit?Question: "Do we have two or three parts?
+Do we have two or three parts; body and soul/spirit, or body, soul, and spirit?Question: "Do we have two or three parts?
 Body, soul, and spirit?
 Dichotomy or trichotomy?"

 Answer: Genesis 1:26–27 indicates that God created mankind distinct from all the other creatures.
 Scripture clearly teaches that man is intended to experience intimate relationship with God, and, therefore, He created us as a unity of both material (physical) and immaterial (spiritual) aspects (Ecclesiastes 12:7, Matthew 10:28, 1 Corinthians 5:5, 2 Corinthians 4:16; 7:1, James 2:26).
 The material component of humans is obviously that which is tangible and temporal: the physical body.
 The immaterial aspects are intangible: soul, spirit, intellect, will, conscience, mind, emotions, etc. These exist unendingly beyond the lifespan of the physical body.